Hands-on Gear Review

 This is a great belay and rappel biner or all-around locker.
 It comes with two gate designs: screw-lock and twist-lock.
 The screw-lock gate works well for an anchor or backup carabiner while the twist-lock gate is faster for belay and rappel use.

-The twist-lock version was the best deal in carabiners for $10 from Black Diamond.
-The twist-lock version is almost double the price at $17 and not the best deal unless you really love having a twist-lock biner.
+The screw-lock version was the best deal in carabiners for $11 from Black Diamond.
+The twist-lock version is almost double the price at $19 and not the best deal unless you really love having the quick action of a twist-lock biner.

 — Chris McNamara and Chris Summit